Somdobomk/Module11-Challenge/README.md

 ## About <a name = "about"></a>

 This is a [node](https://nodejs.org/en/) application that allows you to create, read, update, and delete notes.
 It uses [express](https://expressjs.com/) as the backend to handle requests from a JSON file.
-The frontend code for this was provided by the module.
+The frontend code was provided by the module.

 ## Getting Started <a name = "getting_started"></a>